bbauska/JS-Eloquent/README.md

 counter += 1;

-Similar shortcuts work for many other operators, such as result \*= 2 to double result or counter -= 1 to count downward.
+Similar shortcuts work for many other operators, such as result &ast;= 2 to double result or counter -= 1 to count downward.

 This allows us to shorten our counting example a little more.